ongres/stackgres/doc/content/en/04-administration-guide/07-high-availability/01-switchover/_index.md

 title: Graceful Switchover
 weight: 1
 url: /administration/patroni/switchover
-description: Details about how to use Patroni to handle the database replicas and primary nodes.
+description: Details about how to use Patroni to perform a controlled switchover.
 ---

 ## Performing a Switchover to a Replica